 Bakersfield residents have access to more than 80 health insurance plans through HealthQuoteInfo.
-To find out more, enter your zip code, and you will be given details of the health insurance plans that you can buy.
+To find out more about health insurance in Bakersfield CA, enter your zip code, and you will be given details of the health insurance plans that you can buy.
 These plans come from well-known health insurance brands like Aetna and Blue Shield.
 You can also get plans from Tonik, Health Net, and Anthem.

 It’s very common to get health insurance coverage through your employer, but it doesn’t mean that you must immediately have an insurance plan replacement if you leave your current job.
 The state offers the Cal-COBRA program that enables you to extend your current health plan for up to 18 months so that you’re still insured as you try to find another job.